 You can read about the author here.

 This summary will give you an idea what the original book is about.
-If you have already read the book, this Superhuman by Habit summary might help as a refresher.
+If you have already read it, this summary might help as a refresher.

 Who is This Book For?
 “If, like I used to be, you can barely stay on top of the essentials of day-to-day living, this book is for you.
 If you perform well, but are inconsistent, this book is for you.
 Or if you’re a self-optimizer who already performs at a high level, but wants to squeeze even more out of himself, this book is for you.” – Tynan